Fifty Shades Darker: Plot

 José, whom Christian still views as a romantic rival, drives to Seattle to visit Ana, which Christian only permits if they both stay at Escala.
-Ana becomes worried on the night before Christian's 28th birthday when he goes missing flying from Portland to Seattle in his helicopter with Ros Bailey.
-However, he eventually makes it back to Escala safely, explaining that both the helicopter's engines failed; sabotage is suspected.
-Ana realizes she never wants to be without him and accepts his marriage proposal.
+Ana becomes worried on the night before Christian's 28th birthday when he goes missing flying from Portland to Seattle in his helicopter.
+He eventually makes it back to Escala safely, explaining that both the helicopter's engines failed; sabotage is suspected.
+Noticing her own feelings for him, Ana accepts his marriage proposal.

-The next day, the Grey family throws Christian a large birthday party at their mansion.
-Ana's friend Kate worries after finding an email between Ana and Christian, discussing the BDSM contract, but Ana assures her that her relationship with Christian is a vanilla one.
-After Christian and Ana announce their engagement, Elena, who is still in love with Christian, angrily confronts Ana, accusing her of being a gold-digger and claiming that a vanilla relationship will never satisfy Christian.
-Enraged, Ana throws her drink at Elena and tells her to mind her own business.
-As they fight, Christian comes in and confronts Elena.
-He reminds her that while Elena taught him how to take control of his own life, she never once taught him to love like Ana did.
+The next day, the Grey family throws Christian a large birthday party.
+Ana's friend Kate worries after finding an email between Ana and Christian, discussing the BDSM contract.
+However, Ana assures her that her relationship with Christian is a vanilla one.
+After the couple announces their engagement, Elena, who still wants Christian, confronts Ana.
+Accusing Ana of being a gold-digger, Elena claims that a vanilla relationship will never satisfy Christian.
+Christian interrupts their fight and confronts Elena.
+He says that while Elena taught him how to take control of his own life, she never once taught him to love like Ana did.
 Christian's adoptive mother, Grace, overhears the argument and is furious that Elena preyed on her teenage son.
 After slapping her across the face, Grace rails at Elena for her actions and orders her out of her family's life for good.
-She leaves in disgrace and Grace confronts Christian about it.
-After telling Grace the whole story, he decides to end his business relationship with Elena and give back the salon to her.
+After Elena leaves, Grace confronts Christian about it.
+He tells Grace the whole story and decides to end his business relationship with Elena, giving her the salon.

 Christian takes Ana to the boathouse, which has been decorated with flowers and soft lights.
 He proposes properly with a ring and Ana accepts.
-Outside the Greys' mansion, Jack Hyde secretly watches the party; he is the one who sabotaged Christian's helicopter and he has sworn revenge.
+Outside the Greys' mansion, Jack Hyde secretly watches the party; he is the one who sabotaged Christian's helicopter and has sworn revenge.